cking5/undergrad_MC_course/MC_undergrad/Tutorials/source/tutorial2.rst

 Introduction to Monte Carlo methods
 -----------------------------------

 Monte Carlo is the name given to the simulation technique that attempts to solve a problem by randomly sampling out of all of its possible outcomes (\'configurational space\')and obtaining a result based on numerical analysis of the sampling.
 Monte Carlo is a stochastic method, which means that the final state of the system cannot be predicted precisely based on the initial state and parameters, but through numerical analysis, reproducible results can be obtained.
-This contrasts with other techniques like molecular dynamics, which are deterministic, in that if you know the initial state and the inputs for the equations, you can predict what the configuration of the system will be at any and all times thereafter.
+This contrasts with other techniques like molecular dynamics, which are deterministic, in that if you know the initial state and the inputs for the calculations, you can predict what the configuration of the system will be at any and all times thereafter.
 Based on this difference, Monte Carlo is used in a variety of applications across the scientific community where deterministic techniques are ineffective or impossible to use, such as phase co-existence and criticality, adsorption, and development of solid-state defects [#f1]_.

 Having discussed the concepts behind Monte Carlo simulation methods, it is time to demonstrate how to apply them to a physical system.
 This tutorial will be centred on a Monte Carlo simulation of the magnetic properties of solid materials.

+Results from Monte Carlo simulations are generally accurate and reliable, assuming that the technique has representatively sampled the distribution of possible configurations in the system ('configurational space').
+As such, the choice of sampling method is crucial when formulating the parameters and criteria of your simulation.

 There are many possible ways one can sample the configurational space of a simulated system, the intuitive case is simple random sampling in that we move randomly from one configuration to another and collect a representative sample of configurations that way.
 However, the reliabilty of this process is heavily dependent on the probability distribution of possible states and does not take into account the respective weighting of a given configuration.
 For example, it can under-represent a small number of configurations who contribute significantly to the overall state of the system and sample mostly insignificant states instead.

 The concept of statistical weight of a configuration in a system is crucial in thermodynamics and describes how likely the particular configuration is of being observed out of a hypothetically *large* number of replicas of that system.
 For instance, consider the possible configurations of the gas molecules in this room, clearly, this system would have a high probability of being in a configuration where the gas molecules are evenly (on average) distributed throughout the volume of the room and so this configurational has a high weighting.
 However, there is a configuration where every gas molecule sits in one corner of the room, this configuration is highly unlikely to be seen and so its weighting would be lower.
 A random sampling method would not take these weightings into account, so is often not used to sample configurational space unless all configurations are equally weighted.

 There are more sophisticated ways of sampling configurational space, such as the Metropolis Algorithm, which is one of the most widely used sampling schemes in Monte Carlo simulations (including this one).
-After proposing a spin flip, it calculates the new energy of the configuration using equation __ and compares it with the energy of the previous configuration before the move was proposed.
+After proposing a spin flip, it calculates the new energy of the configuration using equation :eq:`1` and compares it with the energy of the previous configuration before the move was proposed.
 It then applies the following condition:

 .. math::

          P_{\mathrm{acc}}(\mathbf{r}_1 \rightarrow \mathbf{r}_2) = \min(1, \exp \{- \beta [U(\mathbf{r}_2) - U(\mathbf{r}_1)] \} )
+   :label: 1

 where :math:`P_{\mathrm{acc}}(\mathbf{r}_1 \rightarrow \mathbf{r}_2)` is the probability of accepting the move from the initial configuration, :math:`\mathbf{r}_1`, with an energy, :math:`U(\mathbf{r}_1)`, to the new configuration, :math:`\mathbf{r}_2`, with an energy, :math:`U(\mathbf{r}_2)`.
 The function min() means that the smallest value in the brackets is chosen.
 If the energy of the new configuration is less than that of the original, *i.e.* :math:`U(\mathbf{r}_2) < U(\mathbf{r}_1)`, then :math:`U(\mathbf{r}_2)-U(\mathbf{r}_1) < 0` and so :math:`\exp \{- \beta [U(\mathbf{r}_2)-U(\mathbf{r}_1)] \}  > 1` and so the move is accepted with :math:`P_{\mathrm{acc}}(\mathbf{r}_1 \rightarrow \mathbf{r}_2) = 1`.
 If the new energy is greater than the energy of the original configuration, *i.e.* :math:`U(\mathbf{r}_2) > U(\mathbf{r}_1)`, then :math:`U(\mathbf{r}_2)-U(\mathbf{r}_1) > 0` and so :math:`\exp \{- \beta [U(\mathbf{r}_2) - U(\mathbf{r}_1)] \}  > 1` and the move is accepted with probability :math:`P_{\mathrm{acc}}(\mathbf{r}_1 \rightarrow \mathbf{r}_2) = \exp \{- \beta [U(\mathbf{r}_2) - U(\mathbf{r}_1)] \} < 1`.